vidardb/vidardb.github.io/README.md

 [The VidarDB](https://vidardb.github.io), one unified database system, aims for fast ingestion and immediate analysis.

-## Contributing

-Contributions are welcome.
-Feel free to open a pull request with changes.

 ### Running it Locally

 It can be helpful to preview changes on your computer before opening a pull request.
 The *VidarDB* uses the [Jekyll static site generator](http://jekyllrb.com/).
 After forking or cloning the repository, perform the following steps to generate the site and preview it: